MrSkiddy47/CompleteSuicideManual-2/pages/chapter_1.en.md

 Inhaling the volatile components of benzene is more toxic than taking it.
 However, since the lethal dose of inhalation has not yet been determined, we will not introduce it.
 Thinner is originally a "liquid for diluting paint" and is mostly a mixture of toluene and methyl alcohol.
 Most of them are obtained by others, and the content of ingredients is not fixed, so they are not suitable for planned suicide, but they are very toxic.
 After taking it, there will be a burning sensation in the mouth, esophagus, and stomach, which will inhibit the central nervous system, damage the hematopoietic function, and lead to death.

 The use of thinner is easy to cause death by inhalation.
 1-3ppm can immediately cause anesthesia.
-Fill the washbasin with banana water and cover it with a quilt, and you will lose consciousness and die from lack of oxygen.
+Fill the washbasin with banana oil [^banana-oil] and cover it with a quilt, and you will lose consciousness and die from lack of oxygen.
 This is the only peaceful method of suicide other than medicine.
 High purity diluents should be used.
 Of course, taking a few puffs to speed things up is a good place to start before resorting to other methods of suicide.

+[^banana-oil]: Banana oil (isoamyl acetate) í used in some paint thinners, only effective on lacquers (nitrocellulose), varnishes, and other specialty paints.

 ### Household items